michael-lazar/jetforce/README.md

 *WARNING*

 The internet can be a scary place.
-You (yes you!) are responsible for securing your server and setting up the appropriate access permissions.
+You (yes you!) are responsible for securing your server and setting up appropriate access permissions.
 This likely means *not* running jetforce as the root user.
-Security best practices are outside of the scope of this README and depends on your individual threat model.
+Security best practices are outside of the scope of this document and largely depend on your individual threat model.

 ## License